After spending some time in the presence of yet another top-notch Yogi, I came to realize the importance of power, heat, and joint preservation.

 Let’s start with keeping things oiled up first.
-If you said fish oil you are 100% correct but surprise, surprise, there are other things I DO NOT make you should consider taking for joint lubrication.
+If you said fish oil, you are 100% correct, but surprise, surprise, there are other things (I DO NOT make) that you should consider taking for joint lubrication.

-Two important ones you an take in addition to your fish oil are (once again not from me, but there are lots of great choices out there) MSM in powdered form and chondroiten sulfate.
+Two important ones you can take in addition to your fish oil are (once again not from me, but there are lots of great choices out there) MSM in powdered form and chondroitin sulfate.
 While neither has quite the track record in maintaining healthy joints that fish oil does, there is enough data out there to make them worth a trial.

-Co Q is one of the main substrates in mitochondrial energy generation.
-But I needed to one up the usual supplement market out there by providing my Co Q with a major anti-oxidant in the form of Tocotrienol.
+Co Q is one of the primary substrates in mitochondrial energy generation.
+But I needed to one-up the usual supplement market out there by providing my Co Q with a major anti-oxidant in the form of Tocotrienol.

 Toco Q is a unique mitochondrial formulation that will help support energy generation and let you turn up the heat on your performance.

-As an anti-aging tool it is an documented telomerase activator as well as anti-oxidant.
+As an anti-aging tool, it is a documented telomerase activator, as well as anti-oxidant.

 This combination makes Toco QE unique among mitochondrial supplements.

-Heat or in this case energy generation and lubrication are 2 hallmarks of a young body.
+Heat or in this case, energy generation and lubrication are two hallmarks of a young body.